-A lot of IT presentations start with “we are not going into the speeds & feeds” this will not be one of those!
+A lot of IT presentations start with “We are not going into the speeds and feeds” — this will not be one of those!

 Let’s talk about the speeds, specifically wireless and how to ensure your cables, switches and access points do not throttle your network as more users use wireless devices in a dense environment.

 IEEE 802.11: A set of media access control and physical layer specifications for implementing wireless local area network (WLAN) computer communication.

 802.11n: Provided the wireless connectivity speeds that businesses needed to embrace Wi-Fi in their day-to-day operations and let workers begin using wireless as their primary network medium of choice.

 802.11ac: A transformational WLAN technology that represents a significant performance increase over its highly successful predecessor, 802.11n.
 802.11ac IEEE standard allows for theoretical speeds up to 6.9 Gbps in the 5-GHz band, or 11.5 times those of 802.11n.
 802.11ac came to market in two releases, Wave 1 & Wave 2.

 PoE: A system which passes electric power and data via an Ethernet cable.
 This allows a single cable to provide connection to devices.

 Wave 1: The current generation of 802.11ac products that is currently in production, supports data rates up to 1.3 Gbps with 3 spatial streams.